-To determine whether your current campaigns support list-unsubscribe headers, take a look at the headers themselves.
-Open the original message (finding this depends mostly on which ISP you’re using) and search for a mailto link or an unsubscribe URL (or, ideally, both) to see if your campaigns (or those you’re currently subscribed to) have been set-up to support either list-unsubscribe method.
+To check if your current campaigns support list-unsubscribe headers, take a look at the headers themselves.
+Open the original message and search for a mailto link or an unsubscribe URL (or, ideally, both).

 Gmail is one of the biggest names in email service providers.
-When it comes to Gmail and options for implementing list-unsubscribe methods, the better your sender reputation is, the more functionality you’ll get out of their list-unsubscribe tools.
+When it comes to Gmail and list-unsubscribe methods, the better your sender reputation is, the more you’ll get out of their list-unsubscribe tools.